 Term Definition

-The Director's Decision notifies the complainant of the:
+Director's Decision The Director's Decision notifies the complainant of the:

 Hearing decision; and

 Right to petition for a rehearing.

 AHCCCS

 The ALJ makes a written recommended decision within 20 days from the day of the hearing.
 The AHCCCS Director reviews the ALJ's recommendation.